inko-lang/website/source/faq.html.md

 ### Why is the compiler written in Ruby?

-Currently Inko is not feature complete enough to write a compiler for itself.
+Inko is not feature complete enough to write a compiler for itself.
 This meant the we had to use a different language, and Ruby happened to be a language they were most comfortable with.

 ### Why not write the compiler in Rust, just like the VM?

-Prior to the compiler being written in Ruby, the author did attempt to write it in Rust instead.
-Unfortunately, the author spent a lot of time fighting Rust's strict type system and borrow checker.
+Before writing the compiler in Ruby, the author did attempt to write it in Rust instead.
+The author spent a lot of time fighting Rust's strict type system and borrow checker.
 After a month or two the author decided to give up, and write the compiler in Ruby instead.

 ### Will the compiler always be written in Ruby?